 As one would expect from any city by the sea, the star of Cartagena's culinary scene is seafood.
 Local bistros offer set menus and relatively low prices.
 These meals often feature fresh fish, rice and local fruits or veggies, with frying being the preferred method of cooking.
 With fresh fish so widely available, ceviche, a raw fish dish found in many Latin American countries, is a staple of Cartagena's eating scene.
 The aptly named La Cevicheria is one of the most well-known dining spots in the city and a great place to taste fresh ceviche.

-A few vegetarian choices are available in the city, with El Sol de la India offering vegan and meatless menu options, as well as providing a glimpse into the unique, multicultural eating scene of Cartagena.
-This restaurant has a second location in the Old Town area.
 The down-to-earth Restaurante Vegetariano Girasoles, meanwhile, serves a set lunch that changes daily.
 A downstairs health food store will also interest green-minded and/or health conscious travelers.